-Delirium by Lauren Oliver is for those who like young adult dystopian novels like Divergent and Hunger Games.
+Set in Portland, Delirium by Lauren Oliver is a thrilling young adult dystopian novel that speaks to those who enjoyed books like Divergent and Hunger Games.

 18. Uglies – Scott Westerfeld

-Uglies is the debut novel by New York Times bestselling author, Scott Westerfield that is expected to become a motion picture on Netflix!
+Uglies is the debut novel by New York Times bestselling author, Scott Westerfeld that is expected to become a motion picture on Netflix!

 The series follows a young girl, Tally, who is excited to turn 16.
-When she’s sixteen, she’ll have an operatation to turn her from an ugly into a pretty.
+When she’s sixteen, she’ll have an operation to turn her from an ugly into a pretty.